jamesemerick/Fusion360AprilTag2CAD/README.md

 1. Select the PNG file you want to convert.
 1. Optionally choose to save the new Fusion Document and export it to an STL file.

 https://user-images.githubusercontent.com/17363991/224447717-ab17ceda-34ce-46ba-9b03-b90dcfd0b68a.mov

+## Notes
-*NOTE: This add-in uses only Python standard library so no additional modules need to be installed in the Fusion 360 Python environment.*
+- This add-in uses only Python standard library so no additional modules need to be installed in the Fusion 360 Python environment.

-*NOTE: This add-in could also be run as a Fusion 360 script by taking the [apriltag_to_cad](./commands/createAprilTagModel/apriltag_to_cad.py) and [png_util](./commands/createAprilTagModel/apriltag_to_cad.py) modules and running them from a Fusion 360 script.
+- This add-in could also be run as a Fusion 360 script by taking the [apriltag_to_cad](./commands/createAprilTagModel/apriltag_to_cad.py) and [png_util](./commands/createAprilTagModel/apriltag_to_cad.py) modules and running them from a Fusion 360 script.